Have you tried to make money with affiliate marketing?

-Quite often you don’t have a chance to ask for a refund… so the only way how to get your money back is to start promoting the same low-quality-misleading piece of s… software (I mean).
+Quite often you don’t have a chance to ask for a refund… so the only way to get your money back is to start promoting the same low-quality-misleading piece of s… software (I mean).

 And because of such systems, people might think that Affiliate Marketing is a pyramid scheme.

-But please keep in mind, that pyramid schemes have structure, where money flows from the bottom to the top.
+But please keep in mind, that pyramid schemes have a structure, where money flows from the bottom to the top.